TablePlus/tabledump/README.md

 # What is this

-This is a TablePlus Plugin, install TableDump you will have a menu `Dump Item` in context menu.
-The menu is using for dumping table structure: Copy Table/View/Function SQL Creation.
+This is a TablePlus's Plugin, by install `tabledump` you will have a menu `Dump Item` in context menu. tabpedump menu includes: Copy Table/View/Function SQL Creation.

 # Support